Best Organic Vitamin C Serum: 5 Clean, Brightening Picks for 2026

 ❌ Cons

-• Richer finish may not suit oily skin or humid climates
+• Richer finish may not suit oily skin or hot, humid weather

 Check Price on Amazon